Shubhdas143/Password-Strength-Checker/README.md

 - **Browser Developer Tools** – Debugging and security testing

-## ⭐ If you find this helpful, feel free to star the repo!
+## ⭐ If you find this helpful, then pls give a star to this repo!